 You do not have to give permission for research or evaluation, but we hope you do because this helps us to keep improving our services.

-We are obliged to have Quality Audits in order to maintain our Specialist Quality Mark and Peer Assessments to ensure that the quality of the advice we give meets high standards.
+We are obliged to have Quality Audits in order to maintain our Advice Quality Standard to ensure that the quality of the advice we give meets high standards.
 These audits are undertaken by external agencies.
 The processes involve the auditors having to view a selection of case files to check the work that is being done.
 We will ask you to give your consent for your case potentially being included in such a list.

 Partners who share your data with us